DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-key | string | A string used to unique identify table row. type | string | Specifies the table row type.
-Defines a cell template used to render a row. rowId? | number &#124; string  | Specifies the associated user data row id. row? | [Row](grid.md#row) | Specifies the associated user data row. height? | number | Specifies the table row height.
+key | string | A unique identifier of the table row. type | string | Specifies the table row type.
+The specified value affects which cell template is used to render the row. rowId? | number &#124; string  | Specifies the ID of the associated user data row. row? | [Row](grid.md#row) | Specifies the associated user data row. height? | number | Specifies the table row height.